intesys/openapi-server/readme.md

   - looks for a mock (replies with mock if found)
   - proxies the request to the backend server
   - (optional) validates the response

+## Dev hints

+- Use "npm run start" for testing the openapi-server script, watch out for "basePath" in .yaml Api Configurations